irfanshadikrishad/anilist/README.md

   - `-a, --anime`: To import anime list.
   - `-m, --manga`: To import manga list.
 - **Description**: Import anime or manga list.
 If you want to import anime/manga list from MyAnimeList, export the XML from [here](https://myanimelist.net/panel.php?go=export).

+> [!IMPORTANT]
+> If you are importing from a file, place the file in the system specific download folder, And the exported file will also be exported there as well.

 #### Security